donomii/throff/README.md

 generated code that provides access to lower-level functionality.

 Wrappers usually won't have a string representation.
-If a wrapper is used as a string, throff will attempt to print the code that was used to create the  native structure, or just throw an error.
+If a wrapper is used as a string, throff will usually attempt to print the code that was used to create the wrapper, or just throw an error.

-Since throff uses the string representation of anything as the hash key, wrappers should not be used as hash keys, unless you are very sure that the string representation will behave correctly.
+Since throff uses the string representation of the hash key, wrappers should not be used as hash keys, unless you are very sure that the string representation exists and is meaningful.

 ### Bytes

-Bytes are a special type of wrapper, in that Throff has some special functions for manipulating them.
+Bytes are a special type of wrapper, in that Throff has some built in functions for manipulating them.
 Throff also provides some basic guarantees for working with bytes.
 Throff will not move the bytes, so pointers into the bytes will remain valid.
 However, you will need to make sure the bytes are not freed by the garbage collector by keeping a Throff binding to the bytes.

 You can convert a throff value to bytes with ->BYTES, or make one with MMAPFILE.
-You can get the length (in bytes) with LENGTH, read parts of the BYTES with GETBYTE,or set them with SETEBYTE.
+You can get the length (in bytes) with LENGTH, read parts of the BYTES with GETBYTE, or set them with SETBYTE.

 ## Function Reference